 Planning a group trip to Los Angeles?
 We have a list of some of the hottest tourist destinations in LA, including what you’ll find, what to do, and the best way to get around while you’re visiting.

-From the start, we should mention that the easiest way to see all of these sites is by chartering a bus to ensure that you and your group get to each of these destinations easily and comfortably.
+From the start, we should mention that the easiest way to see all of these sites is by chartering a coach bus, school bus, minibus, or shuttle service to ensure that you and your group get to each of these destinations easily and comfortably.

 Once you’ve got that part out of the way, you’ll be able to fully enjoy the best of all that LA has to offer.
 Let’s get started on our trip through LA!